 Your Eye Doctor's Appointment Could Change Your Life

-So the next time you visit Dr. Nichols at Clinic for Vision PC in Albertville, remember that a comprehensive eye exam can do more than determine your eyeglasses or contacts prescription.
-Dr. Nichols can evaluate your eyes for existing or potential health issues, and communicate them to your primary care physician for the best possible care.
+So the next time you visit Dr. McCurdy at Clinic for Vision in Albertville, remember that a comprehensive eye exam can do more than determine your eyeglasses or contacts prescription.
+Dr. McCurdy can evaluate your eyes for existing or potential health issues, and communicate them to your primary care physician for the best possible care.
 By knowing that you're at risk for a certain disease, you can take precautions early on and manage the condition as needed.
 After all, an ounce of prevention is worth a pound of cure.